thecloudnatives/dna/new-collective-members.md

 # Fikaworks has members and a more broader community

-Currently there are 4 (founding/board) members: Jason, Catalin, Etienne and Hamish
+Currently FikaWorks has ~20 members.

-Our broader community consist of all the people present on Slack (~40 members).
+Our broader community consist of 100+ members.

 ## New community members (slack)